 Use Find Nearest to identify the shortest distance between spatial objects in one file and the objects in a second file.

 There are many use cases for this tool.
 For example, use the tool to find the closest store locations to consumers in the customer file (both point files), identify the closest cell towers (point files) to LATAs (polygon files), or select congressional districts (polygon files) within 50 miles of a major thoroughfare (line file).

-A Universe input connection into this tool is optional, as this file can be specified with an input path.
-If you are using DriveTime, visit Guzzler Drivetime Methodology for more information.
+A Universe input connection into this tool is optional since you can specify this file with an input path.
+If you use DriveTime, go to Guzzler Drivetime Methodology for more information.

 Configure the Tool

-The Find Nearest Point tool accepts 2 spatial inputs: Target (T Input) and Universe (O Input).
+The Find Nearest tool accepts 2 spatial inputs: Target (T Input) and Universe (U Input).

 Select the Spatial Object Field to use for the Targets (T Input).
-Any object type can be chosen for the Target, but if it is not a point-type object, the centroid is used for analysis.
+You can choose any object type for the Target, but if it's not a point-type object, the centroid is used for analysis.

 Specify the Universe object.

 - Use Records from U Input: Select the Spatial Object field from the data going into the tool.

 - Use Records from File or Database: When you read in spatial objects from a data source, make sure the data source that you bring in has already been sorted on the spatial object.
 Ensure no connection is going into the U input.